unoplatform/uno.toolkit.ui/doc/helpers/ancestor-itemscontrol-binding.md

 # AncestorBinding & ItemsControlBinding

-These markup extensions provides relative binding based on ancestor type.
+These markup extensions provide relative binding based on ancestor type.
 If you are familiar with WPF, they are very similar to `{RelativeSource Mode=FindAncestor}`.
-They are typically used from inside a `DataTemplate` to access element outside of said data-template which is not normally accessible (eg: through `ElementName` binding).
+They are typically used from inside a `DataTemplate` to access elements outside of said data-template which is not normally accessible (eg: through `ElementName` binding).
 The common usage is to access the parent data-context from inside the `ItemsControl.ItemTemplate`.

 ## Remarks